alice-biometrics/meiga/README.md

 A simple, typed and monad-based Result type for Python.

-Beyond the exceptions :bangbang: ... another way of handling errors!
+**meiga 🧙** give us a simpler and clearer way of handling errors in Python.
+Use it whenever a class method or a function has the possibility of failure.

 This package provides a new type for your Python applications, the **Result[Type, Type]**.
 This Result type allows to simplify a wide range of problems, like handling potential undefined values, or reduce complexity handling exceptions.
 Additionally, code can be simplified following a semantic pipeline reducing the visual noise of checking data types, controlling runtime flow and side-effects.